KaishinShaw/ProteoNexus/paper/Part2.md

 ### Genotype-to-Protein-to-Dementia Pathways

 Genetic analysis identified twelve independent single nucleotide polymorphisms (SNPs) that influence dementia risk through the mediation of ten distinct proteins.
-Consistent with established genetic epidemiology, six of these variants mapped to the APOE locus, confirming the central role of apolipoprotein E in dementia pathogenesis.
-The mediation of these APOE variants through the APOE protein itself validates the direct functional consequences of genetic variation at this locus.
+Consistent with established genetic epidemiology, ? of these variants mapped to the APOE locus, confirming the central role of apolipoprotein E in dementia pathogenesis.
+The mediation of these APOE variants? through the APOE protein itself validates the direct functional consequences of genetic variation at this locus.

 A particularly striking finding emerged from sex-stratified genetic analysis.
 The rs7412 variant, a key SNP defining the APOE ε2 allele, showed mediation of dementia risk through APOE protein exclusively in females, with no significant mediation observed in males.
 Conversely, rs157580 demonstrated APOE-mediated effects on dementia risk only in males.
 These sex-specific genetic pathways reveal that even well-established genetic risk factors may operate through different molecular mechanisms in males and females, suggesting that the penetrance and expressivity of genetic variants in dementia risk are modified by biological sex.